GOOD BIRDING!

 The basic rules are simple:

-1) Boundaries are your school grounds.
-As long as you are standing within school
+1) Boundaries are your school grounds or your neighborhood.
+As long as you are standing

-grounds, you can count any birds that you observe and identify by sight or sound!
+groups), you can count any birds that you observe and identify by sight or sound.
+You may

-must be made by at least 2 students.
-For each outing, species identifications must be
+made by at least 2 young birders (17 and younger).
+For each outing, species identifications

-4) Students' relatives (parents, grandparents, etc.) or others can act as chaperones or
+4) For school groups, students' relatives (parents, grandparents, etc.) or others can act as

-coaches for the class or birding club AT THE SCHOOL'S DISCRETION.
+chaperones or coaches for the class or birding club - at the school's discretion.
 Outside

 assistance may be particularly helpful for teachers who are not bird enthusiasts (yet!).